heseltime/SWK5-W-WolframNETLink/README.md

 **A simple example with array conversion to handle evaluation result**

-The most interesting code here is the one making the call to the kernel evaluation, inside the infrastructure code, storing it in a suitable container and printing to console:
+The most interesting code here is the one making the call to the kernel evaluation, inside the template code, storing it in a suitable container and printing to console:

 ```
 // Send a more complex command